stg-tud/python-crypto-misuses-study-results/README.md

 Further, we downloaded the dependencies from these projects with the standard dependency manager pip.
 To gather these data, we used the Python and Shell scripts in `tools`.

-To improve the reproduction of our study, we provide the projects and dependencies source code as *zip* archives on Figshare: TODO ADD URL.
+To improve the reproduction of our study, we provide the projects and dependencies source code as *zip* archives on Figshare: https://doi.org/10.6084/m9.figshare.16499085.v1.

 ## Data: Python Crypto Misuses